priankagopi/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.ucf.edu/

 # Short bio (displayed in the user profile at the end of posts)
-bio: My interests include Data Engineering and Data Science.
+bio: My interests include Data Science and Analytics Engineering.

 # Interests to show in the About widget
 interests:
+  - Analytics Engineering
+  - Machine Learning
   - Software development
-  - Data Engineering
-  - Machine Learning

 # Education to show in the About widget
 education: